Alex Call Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.
+- The Rockies pitching staff is last in the league with a collective 7.4 strikeouts per nine innings.

-- The Rockies' 5.49 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.50 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to surrender the fourth-most home runs in baseball (138 total, 1.4 per game).
+- The Rockies allow the fourth-most home runs in baseball (139 total, 1.4 per game).

-- Bird (2-1) makes the start for the Rockies, his third of the season.

-- His most recent appearance came out of the bullpen on Saturday when the righty threw one scoreless inning against the Miami Marlins while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.